Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/config.rst

       * :py:mod:`NODE_LINK_TABLE<primaite.environment.observations.NodeLinkTable>` this does not accept any additional options
       * :py:mod:`NODE_STATUSES<primaite.environment.observations.NodeStatuses>`, this does not accept any additional options
+      * :py:mod:`ACCESS_CONTROL_LIST<primaite.environment.observations.AccessControlList>`, this does not accept additional options
       * :py:mod:`LINK_TRAFFIC_LEVELS<primaite.environment.observations.LinkTrafficLevels>`, this accepts the following options:

         * ``combine_service_traffic`` - whether to consider bandwidth use separately for each network protocol or combine them into a single bandwidth reading (boolean)